Quantum conductance of silicon-doped carbon wire nanojunctions: Theoretical framework

-where $v_{l}$ denotes group velocities of the waves incoming in state $l$, whereas the $v_{l'}$ are the group velocities of the waves reflected or transmitted in channel $l'$.
-Discussed $v_{l}$ parameters of a given $l$ state are calculated on the basis of the altered dynamical matrix (please see Appendix \ref{appendixd} for the details).
-In addition, we note that for the evanescent states, group velocities are set to zero.
-This indicates the fact that evanescent waves do not contribute to the electronic transport, nevertheless they are required for the complete description of the multi-scattering processes.
+where $v_{\gamma}\equiv v_{\gamma}(E)$ denotes the group velocity of the incident electron wave in the eigenmode $\gamma$.
+The group velocities are calculated by a straightforward procedure as in \ref{appendixd}.
+For the evanescent eigenmodes $v_{\gamma'}$ = 0.
+Although the evanescent eigenmodes do not contribute to the electronic transport, they are required for the complete description of the scattering processes.